spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/supported-code-changes.md

 ---

 ## 1. Plugins registration

-Manifests support plugins registration in the dependency provider and plugins registration in the configuration files.
-There are multiple ways how the plugins can be registered inside of the project.
+Manifests support the registration of plugins in dependency provider classes and in configuration files.
+There are multiple ways in which the plugins can be registered inside of a project.

 ### 1.1.
 Plugins registration in the configuration file